FlockyChou/vtubing.info/before-starting/setting-clear-expectations.md

 -----

+## Summary

 The thing I see the most among people who want to get into streaming is wanting to get paid for just playing games and then quickly getting disappointed by their lack of growth.
 What many people seem to forget is that, first and foremost, **streamers are entertainers and entertaining is not easy**.

+This section will go over what your expectations should be when getting into VTubing and content creation in general.

 ## Things to Consider Before Starting